Arts & Communication Magnet Academy: Dance West company

 ACMA students comprise Dance West, a pre-professional dance program.
 Company repertoire includes pieces based on classical ballet, jazz, historical modern, innovative hip-hop, Broadway, concert tap, and pieces that range across all genres, taught by master teachers and guest artists.

+Film Program

+ACMA offers students the ability to pursue filmmaking studies, from which they can gain applicable skills to use in entertainment.

+Signal to Noise film festival

+The Beaverton School District’s Signal to Noise film festival originated from Arts and Communications Magnet Academy in 2001.

+ACMA Radio and News

+The old school building shared space with local cable access studios and would broadcast works regularly, as “ACMA Brand Television”.
+Students in the 2019-2020 school year had a school program called ACMA TV, which was briefly revived in 2022.

 School newspaper

 ACMA students previously ran a school newspaper named The Savant, which covered the school's activities and news, along with the local Beaverton community.
 It was terminated at the beginning of the 2012–2013 school year.